HalfstarDev/matchanovel/README.md

-# matchanovel
+# MatchaNovel
 A visual novel engine for Defold and other Lua based engines.

 (This is an early preview, and does not contain a full documentation yet.
 I will update the manual and add missing features step by step.)

+For an example, try the web demo: https://halfstar.itch.io/matchanovel

+## What is MatchaNovel?

-MatchaNovel is an open-source visual novel framework to create narrative games with the Defold engine, or another Lua based engine.
+MatchaNovel is an open-source visual novel engine to create narrative games with the Defold engine, or another Lua based engine.

 It consists of these parts: